cgoern/ui-expansion/src/components/ui-expansion-panel/readme.md

 ## Overview

-A custom expansion panel component that can expand and collapse to show or hide content.
+A custom expansion panel component that can expand and collapse to show or hide details.

 ## Usage